Oslo Accords Fast Facts

 September 10, 1993 - The PLO reaffirms its recognition of Israel's right to exist, and in turn, Israel recognizes the PLO as the sole representative of the Palestinian people.

-September 10, 1993 - President Bill Clinton announces a resumption of talks between the United States and the PLO.
-This clears the way for Yasser Arafat to travel to the U.S.
+September 10, 1993 - US President Bill Clinton announces a resumption of talks between the United States and the PLO.
+This clears the way for Yasser Arafat to travel to the United States.

-September 13, 1993 - Oslo Accords (referred to as Oslo I at this point) are signed by Shimon Peres and Mahmoud Abbas, and witnessed by Yitzhak Rabin and Yasser Arafat, in Washington, D.C.
+September 13, 1993 - The Oslo Accords (referred to as Oslo I at this point) are signed by Shimon Peres and Mahmoud Abbas, and witnessed by Yitzhak Rabin and Yasser Arafat, in Washington, DC.

 October 1994 - Arafat, Peres and Rabin are awarded the Nobel Peace prize.

-September 28, 1995 - A second significant agreement is signed in Washington, D.C.
+September 28, 1995 - A second significant agreement is signed in Washington, DC.
 This agreement is often referred to as Oslo II.

 November 4, 1995 - Israeli Prime Minister Yitzhak Rabin is assassinated at a peace rally.